Get the latest from TODAY

 The Jason Mesnick/Melissa Rycroft/Molly Malaney love triangle, 2009 “Bachelor” season

-This should sound familiar to you: A “Bachelor” gets engaged to one woman, then changes his mind and decides he wants to be with the other woman.
+The quick version of what happened: Mesnick got engaged to one woman, then changed his mind and decided he wanted to be with the other woman.

 Rycroft was understandably upset with Mesnick.
 “I wish more than anything that last day you would have just let me go instead of doing this to me.
 I am so mad at you,” she said through tears.